marichylaje/lastapp-challenge/README.md

 - Add Dependency section on Readme
 - Move from ContextAPI to Effector to improve Performance
 - Move from CRA to Next.js to improve FCP
+- Save user's selection on Local Storage in case of reload page

 ## Learn More